Phytophthora cinnamomi: Australia

 In Australia, where it is known as phytophthora dieback, dieback, jarrah dieback or cinnamon fungus, Phytophthora cinnamomi can infect thousands of native plants, causing damage to forests and removing habitats for wildlife.
 Several native plants are at risk of extinction due to the effects of the disease.

 Phytophthora cinnamomis impact is greatest in Western Australia, Victoria, Tasmania and South Australia, while the Northern Territory remains unaffected due to the unfavourability of the environment.

 Of particular concern is the infection and dieback of large areas of forest and heathland which support threatened species in the south-west Western Australia.
 Many plants from the genera Banksia, Darwinia, Grevillea, Leucopogon, Verticordia and Xanthorrhoea are susceptible.
 This in turn impacts on animals reliant on these plants for food and shelter, such as the southwestern pygmy possum (Cercartetus concinnus) and the honey possum (Tarsipes rostratus).
 A study in the Perth region found that dieback caused a significant shift in the bird community and affected nectar-feeding species the most, with fewer species such as the Western Spinebill in areas that were dieback-infested.

 New Zealand

-In New Zealand, Phytophthora cinnamomi (or a local variant Phytophthora agathidicida?) appeared in recent years and has now been recognized as a major pathogen of the endemic Kauri Tree Agathis australis, causing Kauri dieback disease.
+In New Zealand, Phytophthora cinnamomi causes disease on a variety of plants, but the primary disease of the endemic Kauri tree Agathis australis, causing 'Kauri dieback' disease is Phytophthora agathidicida.